You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 Methods-

-• 16/8 method: One of the more common methods that consists of eating between 12:00 pm and 8:00pm, creating a fasting period mostly during sleep.
-You can of course alter this time frame to work with your schedule, but the general rule is to fast 16 hours with an 8 hour eating window. >>> This is the method I practice.
+• 16/8 method: One of the more common methods consists of eating between 12:00 pm and 8:00 pm, creating a fasting period mostly during sleep.
+You can of course alter this time frame to work with your schedule, but the general rule is to fast 16 hours with an 8-hour eating window. >>> This is the method I practice.

 • 5:2 Plan: Choosing 2 days a week (does not matter which days) where you consume 500-600 calories consisting mostly of protein and fats.

-• Eat-Stop-Eat: This is a 24 hour fast once or twice a week.
-You could fast from breakfast to breakfast, lunch to lunch or dinner to dinner for example.
+• Eat-Stop-Eat: This is a 24-hour fast once or twice a week.
+You could fast from breakfast to breakfast, lunch to lunch, or dinner to dinner for example.

 • Alternate day fasting: Pretty much what it sounds like, you fast every other day.
 This method can be somewhat extreme and difficult to maintain.

-*** I would like to point out, with all the different methods, it is often best to not just jump right in.
+*** I would like to point out, that with all the different methods, it is often best to not just jump right in.
 I encourage those who have never practiced fasting before to ease into the process.

 • Lower inflammation